gismondichris/gismondichris.github.io/_languages/sql.md

 roles:
   - Laboratory Data Manager
 ---
-{%- assign database_updates = site.projects | where: "title", "Database Updates" | first -%}
-I have a fair amount of experience with writing simple SQL scripts (UPDATE, INSERT, DELETE) for the database that stores all of our laboratory data.
-I also wrote scripts to add public synonyms, add tables, and add columns.
+I have a fair amount of experience with writing simple DML SQL scripts (UPDATE, INSERT, DELETE) for the database that stores all of our laboratory data.
+I also written DDL scripts to add public synonyms, add tables, and add columns.
 See the [database updates]({% link _projects/database_updates.md %}) project for more details.

 I use SQL from time to time when creating cystal reports.